 You can use the following “wildcard” characters in searches:

 - ? — A question mark in a search word will match any single character.
-For example, a search for wom?n would match both woman and women.
+For example, a search for wom?n would retrieve results that include either woman and women.

 - * — An asterisk in a search word will match zero or more characters.
-For example, a search for farm* would match farm, farms, farmer, farmhand, farming, etc.
+For example, a search for farm* would retrieve results that include farm, farms, farmer, farmhand, farming, etc.